k20054277/LLM-for-better-Compilers/README.md

 Author: Jiaqi Xu

-The implementation is a critical component in my project aimed at enhancing compiler testing techniques by integrating the innovative capabilities of LLMs with the robustness of fuzzing methodologies.
-This document will provide a step by step guide to building my proposed compiler testing process.
+The implementation is a critical component in my project to enhance compiler testing techniques by integrating the innovative capabilities of LLMs with the robustness of fuzzing methodologies.
+This document will provide a step-by-step guide to building my proposed compiler testing process.

-    Environment requirements: The testing framwork encompasses a series of tools that needs to be build locally including LLMs Mistral 7B, Codellama 7B, and Gemma 7B.
+    Environment requirements: The testing framework encompasses a series of tools that need to be built locally, including LLMs Mistral 7B, Codellama 7B, and Gemma 7B.
 These processes will require a large portion of memory.
-It is recommanded to have at least 100GB of storage available on your device before building the project.
+It is recommended that you have at least 100GB of storage available on your device before building the project.

 # Installation Steps

-1.Install Required Software:
+1. Install Required Software:

-Please first make sure Docker and Python3 is installed on your device.
+Please first make sure Docker and Python3 are installed on your device.

 Install Docker: